 Presidents’ Day is fast approaching and it is one I kind of dreaded when I first started teaching.
 I knew all the other classrooms would be putting out their George Washington silhouettes and wearing their Abraham Lincoln top hats.
-I also knew I wanted my kiddos to learn about these important people as well, but there just were not any great materials out there for them to use.
+I also knew I wanted my kiddos to learn about these important people as well, but there just were not any appropriate activities for Presidents’ Day out there for them to use.
 So, of course, like most special education teachers, I made my own.

 And I want to share some of them with you for free at the end of this post!!